 Las Noches de las Luminarias is an annual festival at the Desert Botanical Garden.
 The garden is lit up by thousands of luminaria bags in celebration of the holidays.
 Visitors can stroll through the garden as the lights enhance the desert scenery.
 For music fans, various concerts are held nightly ranging from Mariachi bands to the classical crossover band Simply Three.

 Yes, Arizona has sleigh rides.
 Every winter, Flagstaff's Windmill Ranch offers private sleigh rides to guests looking for a tour of a winter wonderland.
-The horse drawn sleigh rides are an hour-long tour of northern Arizona's snow covered Coconino National Forest.
-Once the sleigh bells stop ringing, guides will finish the tour by building a campfire and serving up hot cocoa to the guests.
+The horse-drawn sleigh rides are an hour-long tour of northern Arizona's snow-covered Coconino National Forest.
+Once the sleigh bells stop ringing, guides will finish the time by building a campfire and serving up hot cocoa to the guests.

 The Tucson Winterhaven Festival of Lights is one of the longest running lights festivals in the country.
 For several weeks each December, the residents of the Winterhaven community open up their neighborhood to thousands of visitors.
 Nearly every house is decked out with a spectacular Christmas lights display.
 Tours of the lights are available via hayride wagon, bus trolley, and even a pedal-powered bus group bike.